Akshat1305/DDA-Line-Algorithm/README.md

-# DDA-Line-Algorithm
+# DDA Line Algorithm

-Printing the co-ordinates of the line.
+Taking the co-ordinates of start and end point from the user as Input and printing the co-ordinates of the pixels through which the line passes as the Output.